|Furthermost Point:||Benington, VT (600k) or Petersham, MA (200k)|

 Segment 1: gentle to moderate rollers to Sterling, a moderate climb just beyond Rt.
 12 (Fitch Hill), then a gentle descent to Rt.
 140. Somewhat flat to the Princeton town line on Rt.
 62, then moderate climbing from there to Princeton center with two brief downhills and a steep climb just before Princeton Center; Princeton center is certainly the highest point before Barre, possibly to the Connecticut River valley.
-Mostly gradual descent between Princeton and Hubbardston, and steep rollers to the Barre Falls Dam entrance with a gradual descent from the entrance to the checkpoint at Barre Falls Dam.
+Mostly gradual descent between Princeton and Hubbardston, and steep rollers, and more gradual descent to the checkpoint at Barre Dunkin Donuts.

 Segment 2: Steep rollers continue to Barre center, culminating in the Barre Wall (>10%) just before Barre Center.
 Rollers are moderate after that, with a long, fast descent near the Quabbin; it’s possible to see several miles forward from one of the hilltops around Petersham.
 After Rt.
 202, the route flattens out until Rt.
 2A, with moderate rollers to Mt.
 Grace (~10%) in Warwick.
 Some descent to Warwick center, a bit more climbing on Northfield Road and then a deliciously long descent into Northfield, following Mill Brook downstream to the Connecticut River Valley (close to sea level).